Naz Mitrou-Long: Indiana Pacers (2019–2020)

 On July 31, 2019, Mitrou-Long signed a two-way contract with the Indiana Pacers.
 On November 18, 2019, Mitrou-Long scored a career-high 12 points while getting three rebounds, three assists and one steal in a 115–86 win against the Brooklyn Nets.
 In the G League, he averaged 13.7 points, 6.1 assists and 5.9 rebounds per game.
 On December 19, Mitrou-Long was waived by the Pacers.

 Fort Wayne Mad Ants (2021)

 On January 11, 2021, Mitrou-Long signed with the Fort Wayne Mad Ants of the NBA G League as an affiliate player.
 He averaged 13.2 points, 4.7 rebounds, 6.0 assists and 1.1 steals per game.

 Basket Brescia Leonessa (2021–2022)

 On July 30, 2021, Mitrou-Long signed with Basket Brescia Leonessa of the Lega Basket Serie A. He averaged 17.5 points, 4.3 rebounds and 5 assists per game, leading the team to the 3rd place in the domestic league regular season standings.

-Olimpia Milano (2022–present)
+Olimpia Milano (2022–2023)

 On June 27, 2022, Mitrou-Long signed a two-year contract with Italian champions Olimpia Milano.
+On June 27, 2023, he parted ways with the club.

+Žalgiris Kaunas (2023)

+On June 27, 2023, Mitrou-Long signed a two-year (1+1) deal with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.

+On November 21, 2023, Žalgiris announced that the club is parting ways with Mitrou-Long by mutual decision.
+He averaged 4.1 points, 1.2 rebounds, 1.0 assist, and 1.8 PIR per game in 9 EuroLeague appearances for Žalgiris.

+Olympiacos Piraeus (2023–2025)

+On November 21, 2023, Mitrou-Long signed a three-year contract with Olympiacos of the Greek Basket League and the EuroLeague in anticipation of the acquisition of his Greek passport and citizenship.
+On December 21 of the same year, Mitrou-Long received his passport and was registered as a domestic player.
+On July 10, 2025, Mitrou-Long was waived by the Greek club.

+National team career

+Mitrou-Long is a member of the senior men's Greek national team.
+On 13 February 2024, he was called on to represent Greece at the 2025 FIBA EuroBasket qualifiers.
+On 26 February 2024, he was on Greece's 12 man game roster for their against the Netherlands, but he didn't play in the game, due to a shoulder injury.
+He made his debut on 21 November 2024 against Great Britain, and he scored 12 points.